Barcelona, Spain: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to choose the correct kind.
-A lot of adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. Take care to get the necessary type.
+Most adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 • Luggage scale to avoid fees